Why static SAST benchmarks rot, and what quarterly rotation fixes

 | Language & framework coverage | Unchanged across rotations |

-Two properties fall out of this:
+Two properties fall out of that split:

 Why balance matters more than it looks